 - 2 teaspoons garlic powder

-- 1 teaspoons onion powder
+- 1 teaspoon onion powder

 - ¼ teaspoon paprika

-- Himalayan pink salt to taste (I use about ¾ teaspoon)
+- Himalayan pink salt to taste, I use about ¾ teaspoon

 - Pepper to taste

-Veggies
+Veggies for O'Briens

 - neutral oil for sautéing, I use refined coconut oil